luisfabib/fhircraft/README.md

 ### Prerequisites

 - Python 3.10 or higher
-- pip package manager

 ### Installation

-Install Fhircraft using pip:
+Install Fhircraft using your package manager of choice.
+To download the latest release using the `pip` manager:

 ```bash
 pip install fhircraft
 ```

-Or install the latest development version:
+or install the latest development version:

 ```bash
 pip install git+https://github.com/luisfabib/fhircraft.git
 ```

-**Verify your installation:**
+To verify your installation:

 ```python
 from fhircraft.fhir.resources.datatypes import get_fhir_resource_type